lokidokicoki/dnd-lite/rules.md

 Starting Hit points = CON * 2

-### Base skill bonuses:
+### Skill bonuses:

 Skill bonuses reflect how well you can do a thing.
+These are based on your stats, including class bonuses.

 | Stat value | Skill Bonus |
 | ---------- | ----------- |